Happy New Year

 Last year, sometime around December, I remember sitting on the track of the local University by myself.
 I’d just arrived in Chengdu after a few months of a very fast-paced, go-getter lifestyle, and for the first time in a long time, I stopped.
 Wind whistled beside bird song, sunlight danced between branched leaves.
-Ambient laughter filled reticent warmth around my ears, Sunday laundry kept buildings busy before my eyes.
+Ambient laughter filled neighborhood streets, Sunday laundry kept buildings busy.

 I sat there for a few minutes.